MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-create-jobs.md

 ---
-title: Create a Job Card for a Job and Specify Tasks| Microsoft Docs'
+title: Create a Job Card for a Job and Specify Tasks
-description: For a new project, you create a job card that contains job tasks and planning lines, to help you manage progress and budgets.
+description: 'For a new project, you create a job card that contains job tasks and planning lines, to help you manage progress and budgets.'
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.workload: na
+ms.search.keywords: 'project management, task' ms.search.form: '88, 1001, 1002, 1003, 1004, 1005, 1006, 1007'
-ms.search.keywords: project management, task ms.date: 04/01/2021
+ms.date: 04/01/2021
 ms.author: edupont
-ms.openlocfilehash: 13037a0f984a3e390f194572afc0362360ab7187
-ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 07/08/2021
-ms.locfileid: "6439836"
 ---
 # <a name="create-jobs"></a>Create Jobs
 When you start a new project, you must create a job card with integrated job tasks and job planning lines, structured in two layers.